Skip to main content

 You can report the self–certification using your online account, over the phone or at your local Jobs and Benefits office.

 From the eighth day that you are unfit for work, after the period of self-certification expires, you must provide acceptable medical evidence.
 This will normally be a Statement of Fitness for Work (SoFFW).
-This is called a fit note, sick note, medical certificate or doctor’s note and it may be an electronic or hand written copy.
+This is called a fit note, sick note, medical certificate or doctor’s note and it may be an electronic or handwritten copy.
+If you are still unfit for work when your fit note ends you will need to provide another one.

 It can be provided by any doctor or authorised registered Health Care Professionals (HCPs) which are Nurses, Occupational Therapists, Pharmacists and Physiotherapists.